hacl-bot/hacl-ci/doc/src/troubleshooting.md

 sudo journalctl -xeu github-runner-hacl-2-ci.service
 ```

-If a runner is unable to connect to GitHub, try
+If a runner is unable to connect to GitHub, you probably need to do a [system
+update](./maintenance.md) because the runner version is deprecated.
+This should
+be indicated clearly in the GitHub interface.
+If the runner is up-to-date and is
+still unable to connect, try [re-registering](./registration.md).
+Note that
-[re-registering](./registration.md) it.
-Disconnections often happen after an
+re-registration is often (but not always) required after an update.
+Always check
-update of the runner version.
+if the runners re-connected properly after an update!